albertlast/SAP-SuccessFactorsLimitation/README.md

 # SAP-SuccessFactorsLimitation

- A collection of Limitation of SuccessFactors
+A collection of limitation of SuccessFactors from SAP